LEAD POISONING AND CAR BATTERIES INITIATIVE

 As urban centers in the Global South become more populated, the confluence of increased car ownership and high unemployment rates has led to a pandemic of informal ULAB collection and melting operations.
 In many cases, informal battery melting is a subsistence activity – done in homes and commons – to reclaim and sell the secondary lead recovered.
 The unawareness of the dangers of lead combined with a lack of viable economic alternatives has led to the systemic poisoning of communities throughout the world.

-THE PROBLEM – SMALL AMOUNTS OF LEAD RETARD A CHILD FOR LIFE
+THE PROBLEM – SMALL AMOUNTS OF LEAD CAN DAMAGE A CHILD FOR LIFE

 World Health Organization limits are 10 µg/dl for lead in blood.
 According to most international standards, lead levels above 70 µg/dL in children are considered medical emergencies.
 Levels upwards of 100 µg/dl have already been documented in children living adjacent to ULAB smelting all over the world including Senegal, Dominican Republic and Philippines.
 At many ULAB collection centers and smelters, batteries are often broken open by hand, and the battery acid poured into the soil where it contaminates the groundwater and surrounding area.
 Weather-exposed broken batteries and casings along the smelting of the lead plates emit untold tons of lead dust into the air.
 This is particularly problematic in developing countries because these are most often community-based activities operating without proper safety precautions.